jtsilver123/bettercanvas-website/README.md

 ---

-*This website showcases the Better Canvas browser extension - a feature-packed extension for Canvas with over 1 million users.*
+*This website showcases the BetterCanvas browser extension - a feature-packed extension for Canvas with over 1.5 million users.*